 Do not go all the way through to the injector, even a minor nick on the injector aluminum barb connection can cause the injector to leak.

-Next, using a small screwdriver as leverage, remove the hoses from the fuel injector.
+Next, using a small screwdriver as leverage, (red arrow) remove the hoses from the fuel injector.

-I devised a support system for the fuel injector by clamping an old alternator pulley in my vise.
+I devised a support system for the fuel injector by clamping an old alternator pulley in my vise. (green arrow photograph below).
 This allowed me to use two hands to leverage the heated hose on to the fuel injector barb connection.
-Once the hose is on it cannot be removed.
+Once the hose is on it's on.
+It cannot be removed.

 Do not cut the hose until after you have installed it on the fuel injector.
 The hose is then cut at 1 1/2 inches.
 This applies only to my fabricated fuel fail.
 The purpose of this short hose is to lower my customized fuel rail sufficiently to clear the throttle kick down switch.
 Cut hose to the required length with a sharp razor blade.

-Attach all injectors to fuel rail and install as one unit.
+Attach all injectors to fuel rail.
 Even though Jaguar gets an absurd $2.50 US for each injector seal, make sure you replace all injectors with new seals (part number EAC-2415)

 Fuel rail with new injector hoses installed.
 Tighten all clamps and check for leaks.

 Finally, clearing the engine "V" of fuel vapors with compressed air is critical prior to starting the engine.
 Fuel vapors have been known to seep into the distributor cap and destroy the cap when the engine is started.
 Roger Bywater, former Jaguar engineer and currently with AJ6 Engineering, offers this advice.